antondc/urligram-frontend/README.md

       webpack.server.dev.ts
       webpack.server.prod.ts

-### API calls library
+### API calls

-- Fetch is available both on frontend and backend thanks to `isomorphic-fetch`, which adds fetch as a global variable
+- An API client is created for each case in Services/Api.
+Currently using axios

 ### React router